-Founded on interdisciplinary research and tested within the high-stakes environment of the United States Air Force, a conceptual framework used there could help take your organization to the next level.
+Founded on interdisciplinary research and tested in a high-stakes environment, the United States Air Force's conceptual framework could help take your organization to the next level.

 True leaders – people who uphold the values of their organization, engage their subordinates, and push the place further – are always in high demand.
 But are great leaders born, or can they be developed?
 The Center for Character and Leadership Development (CCLD) at the United States Air Force Academy believes that a great leader is not simply luck of the draw.
 Instead, they believe that through thoughtful habit formation, environmental learning, and accountability to peers, they can develop leaders of character – people who “live honorably by consistently practicing virtuous habits, lift others to their best possible selves, and elevate performance towards a common and noble purpose.”
-The great leader does not necessarily need to be found, they say.
-She can be made.
+Great leaders, in other words, do not necessarily need to be found.
+They can be made.

-The great leader does not necessarily need to be found, they say.
-She can be made.
+Great leaders, in other words, do not necessarily need to be found.
+They can be made.

 When Colonel Joe Sanders, head of the CCLD, presented at the Notre Dame Deloitte Center for Ethical Leadership’s third annual forum, he explained how to go about forming and maintaining these leaders of character.
 Training and education don’t suffice, he said.
 Even hard-wired habits are not enough.
 In order to develop leadership and make it stick, you have to learn habits “on the court,” understand and commit to the thought behind your actions, and then maintain your habit in a community that holds you accountable.